shruthits02/Python_project/README.md

   <img src="https://github.com/shruthits02/Python_project/assets/147556178/21a34171-9b38-4acf-91e4-b902ea82923f"alt="Image" width="900">
 </p>

-## Top 15 Movies by Rating Visualization
+## :cinema: Top 15 Movies by Rating Visualization

 The Python script generates a horizontal bar chart to display the top 15 movies with the highest ratings.
 It uses a DataFrame to store movie data, sorts the data by rating, and then creates a visual representation of the top-rated movies.